saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 Amazon RDS (Relational Database Service) is a managed database service offered by AWS that simplifies the process of setting up, operating, and scaling relational databases in the cloud.
 It allows you to choose from various database engines such as **MySQL, PostgreSQL, MariaDB, Oracle**, and **Microsoft SQL Server**, and provides automated tasks like hardware provisioning, patching, backup, recovery, and scaling.

+Important points to remember:
+- You can only enable encryption for an Amazon RDS DB instance when you create it
+- You can’t disable encryption on an encrypted DB instance
+- *You can’t have an encrypted Read Replica of an unencrypted DB instance or an unencrypted Read Replica of an encrypted DB instance*
+- You *can’t restore an unencrypted backup or snapshot to an encrypted DB instance*.
+- To copy an encrypted snapshot from one region to another, you must specify the KMS key identifier of the destination region.

 ## Behaviour

 ### Replication